raspy135/Qun-synthesizer/README.md

 *Some parameters do an action just by pressing the button. (e.g. load preset)

 ### Dumping current preset
-All tone configuration can be specified as sort of MIDI CC signals.Pressing “REC” button will dump all configuration.
+All tone configuration can be specified as sort of MIDI CC signals.
+Pressing “REC” button will dump all configuration.
 If you record the MIDI signals to your MIDI recorder or DAW, it can be used as tone preset.

 ### All note off
-Pressing “Mode” button on the base board (not Red top board) will turn on / turn off receiving MIDI signal.
+Pressing “Mode” button on the base board (not red top board) will turn on / turn off receiving MIDI signal.
 It can be used as MIDI Panic button.

 ## Parameter Mode